TedHusted/awake/awake.md/awake.md

 Phoebe: Now what?

 Oceanus: We go deeper.
 The environmental controls are on a lower floor.
 We can use that room as a Command Center while we figure it out.
-Maybe there is something we can override.
+There might be something we can override.

 ***

-The airship flies silently toward Elysium, its dark hull blending seamlessly with the midnight sky.
+The airship flies toward Elysium.
+Dead silent, its dark hull blends into the midnight sky.

-No lights betray its presence, only the faint shimmer of heat ripples distorting the frozen air.
-Beneath it, the Antarctic expanse stretches endlessly, a vast, glacial desert bathed in pale starlight.
-Inside the cockpit, the soft hum of the ship’s stealth systems is the only sound, a ghostly whisper against the deep silence of the void.
+No lights betray its presence.
+Only the faint shimmer of heat ripples distorting the frozen air.
+The Antarctic expanse stretches beneath the ship.
+A vast, glacial desert bathed in pale starlight.

+ Inside the cockpit, the soft hum of the ship’s stealth systems is the only sound.
+A whisper against the deep silence of the void.

 Selene: How is the alternate power source holding up?